oracle/terraform-provider-oci/website/docs/r/kms_encrypted_data.html.markdown

 * `associated_data` - (Optional) Information that can be used to provide an encryption context for the encrypted data.
 The length of the string representation of the associatedData must be fewer than 4096 characters.
 * `crypto_endpoint` - (Required) The service endpoint to perform cryptographic operations against.
 Cryptographic operations include 'Encrypt,' 'Decrypt,' and 'GenerateDataEncryptionKey' operations. see Vault Crypto endpoint.
 * `key_id` - (Required) The OCID of the key to encrypt with.
+* `logging_context` - (Optional) Information that can be used to provide context for audit logging.
+It is a map that contains any addtional data the users may have and will be added to the audit logs (if audit logging is enabled)
 * `plaintext` - (Required) The plaintext data to encrypt.